Ancient Vessels

 Baby Bootlegger

 Baby Bootlegger is perhaps the most beautiful wooden boat ever built.
 She won the 1924 and 1925 Gold Cup race.
 Baby Bootlegger will do 70 mph flat-out.
-In addition to being a stunningly beautiful boat, she is considered by many the best handling in any boat.
+In addition to being a stunningly beautiful boat, she is considered by many the best handling.

 Click for more info